btf-org/flank/README.md

 # Flank

-Flank is a tool for building dashboards and apps from scripts.
+Flank is a tool for "go to" engineers.

+It is small bridge from engineer-land (terminal) to user-land (browser).
 It works with any language that can be invoked from the terminal, because it just forwards `stdout` from your terminal to your browser.
-Like if you ran `$ python scrape_data.py --year 2013`, it would forward the output into the Flank website.
-As the engineer, you can quicky configure input fields and guardrails so that users can intuitively fill in fields like `--year` (more in example below).
+It can be used to quickly build dashboards/apps, schedule cron jobs, run scripts away from your desk, etc.

 ## Contents